Watch: Gov. Walz holds press conference to provide update on state’s response to protests, public safety concerns in Minnesota | RiverTowns

-Walz was joined by Attorney General Keith Ellison, Department of Public Safety Commissioner John Harrington and Major General Jon A. Jensen.
+Walz was joined by Minneapolis Mayor Jacob Frey, St. Paul Mayor Melvin Carter, Department of Public Safety Commissioner John Harrington and Major General Jon A. Jensen

 As a public service, we’ve opened this article to everyone regardless of subscription status.
 If this coverage is important to you, please consider supporting local journalism by clicking on the subscribe button in the upper right-hand corner of the homepage.